Counties 2 Yorkshire

 Counties 2 Yorkshire, previously known as Yorkshire 2 is an English rugby union league at the eighth tier of the domestic competition for teams from Yorkshire.
 Club rugby in Yorkshire operates without promotion play-offs meaning that the top two teams are automatically promoted to Counties 1 Yorkshire and the bottom two teams are relegated to Counties 3 Yorkshire.
 Each season a team from Yorkshire 2 is picked to take part in the RFU Senior Vase - a national competition for clubs at level 8.

+Participating clubs 2026-27

+Ahead of the new season a decision was taken to introduce 2XVs into the league(s) and to split the clubs out into A and B divisions.

+Departing were Bridlington and Old Otliensians promoted to Counties 1 Yorkshire while Halifax and Ossett were relegated to Counties 3 Yorkshire B.

+A Division

+Baildon, Bradford & Bingley and Halifax Vandals were initially placed in the league before being reallocated to the B Division.
+Pocklington II were provisionally placed in the league but instead opted to compete in Counties 3 Yorkshire A.